 In August of 2017, Infor, a leading provider of beautiful business applications specialized by industry and built for the cloud, announced Infor MES powered by FORCAM.
 This new collaboration with FORCAM, a global leader of Industrial Internet of Things (IIOT) solutions and MES functionality.
 The Smart Factory pioneer provides manufacturing companies with all the information they need to control and optimize their production.
 This creates the basis for optimization measures and sustainable success, thereby securing your competitiveness.

-The Infor - FORCAM "shop floor to top floor" solution addresses these challenges by focusing on efficiency and the reduction of machine downtime, through machine learning and advanced analytics.
+The Infor - FORCAM "shop floor to top floor" solution, Infor MES powered by FORCAM, addresses these challenges by focusing on efficiency and the reduction of machine downtime, through machine learning and advanced analytics.

 On August 5th, 2020, you can learn in a webinar debut how the machines on your shop floor can now speak directly with your ERP system -- combining the intelligent and intuitive language of machines through the MES with the operational controls and efficiency indicators of an ERP.